On caching in Next.js App Router

 That's where the feeling of frustration comes from.

 As a framework user, you want the framework to use your code to make you productive.
 It should infer requirements not explicitly stated by your code and the app should behave how most users would expect.
 You shouldn't have to refactor your app later on just because you're moving from static to dynamic rendering and vice-versa.
-You shouldn't need deep familiarity with the inner workings of the framework to write an app that works great.
+You shouldn't need deep familiarity with it to write an app that works great.

 Let's be fair.
 Those are challenging requirements.